aidee-health/embody-codec/CONTRIBUTING.md

 To do a release:

-- Create a new branch
+- Create a new branch, ie `release-v-1-0-6`
-- Run `poetry version`
+- Run `poetry version <version>` (replacing `<version>` with the actual new version)
+- Push change and create pull request
+- Merge pull request - release and pypi deployment will be performed automatically